YenWenWang/NSFInvasion2022/Linux/Intro.markdown

   <pre>sed 's@/@X@g' yourfile  </pre>
 </details>
 <br/>

+It might look like that `s` and `d` have completely different syntax, but there's actually a rationale behind.
+We won't touch on it in this workshop, but you are welcome to discuss with others or me.

 Both `grep` and `sed` also allow super-useful fuzzy matching with regular expressions.
 We will explore them tomorrow!